shaunchuah/cfdna_nextflow/README.md

 # Nextflow pipeline for cfDNA analysis

+Welcome to this Nextflow pipeline for cfDNA analysis.
+After much trial and error, I have had the greatest overall success getting this pipeline up and running with Azure Batch.

+For context, I develop this pipeline locally on my desktop machine (Core i5 6600K - 4 cores + 16GB RAM) running ubuntu 20.04 + Docker.
+Then I have the same test data in Azure storage and I check that the pipeline orchestrates well in the cloud.
+Finally I upload the real data and switch the directories to the real input and output directories and let it run.

 Test illumina data included for pipeline development in /data folder credits to https://github.com/hartwigmedical/testdata

 ## Installation